-I made one last afternoon trip to Point Mouillie hoping to get another top water shot at some of the big Pike and Bass in the shallow weedy water there.
+On this kind mid November afternoon, I made one last trip to Point Mouillie SGA hoping to get another top water shot at some of the big Pike and Bass in the shallow weedy water there.
 The lily pads and cattails are all dead.
 I started in a narrow pass that holds big fish.
 The water was muddy from all the duck hunters motoring back and forth through there.
 I could not get anything to come up for the big 5/0 Chartreuse Bullet Dog on the surface.
 I changed over to a 6 inch 1/0 flashy White Great Lakes Jiggy pattern and got nothing.
-As I paddled on to the next spot I realizing I had not seen a single bait fish in the shallows.
+As I paddled on to the next spot I had not seen a single bait fish in the shallows.

 Here is a Pike similar to the two big pike I got today.
 This one came to a 4/0 Musky Banger.

-All the pike I have landed my first late summer-fall season here have appeared to be slender males or immature fish, no hefty females.
-Some Pike that have hit and missed my Banger poppers and now this Bullet Dog lure looked quite large.
+All the pike I have landed my first late summer-fall season here looked like slender males or immature fish, no hefty females.
+Some very big Pike have hit and missed my Banger poppers and now this Bullet Dog lure.

-Here is one of the larger bass that are common here similar to the two I got today Siurface Ripping the 5/0 Bullet Dog.
-Most have come marching poppers across the surface in a steady rhythym of medium pops.
-This bass pictured came Surface Ripping a 4/0 Chaos Agent.
+Here is one of the larger bass that are common here similar to the two I got today Surface Ripping the 5/0 Bullet Dog.
+Most have come marching poppers across the surface in a steady rhytym of medium pops.
+This bass pictured came Surface Ripping a 4/0 Chaos Agent on the surface.

 I am finding a "Surface Ripping" retrieve works well with the Bullet Dogs and the Chaos Agent.
 This is very sharp, short rips then a pause for the fly to return to the surface and start the next rip just as the fly is bouncing back to the surface.
 This produces a range of popping-chugging-slashing noises, random sideways or downward darting movements, lots of surface disturbance and Low pitch and Infra sound stimulation for the fish's lateral lines.

 I would never rip a popper this violently but instead usually march them steadily across the surface with medium sized pops that throw a bit of water up.
 If they want pauses or a softer retrieve I will go to that.
-To get a hit and miss to come back I will frequently go to a quieter, slower and easier to catch retrieve.
+To get a missed strike to come back, I will frequently try a quieter, slower and easier to catch retrieve.

-For the Bullet Dog i am finding that after a couple or hours of Surface Ripping, I find the right rhythm and touch (shorter, quieter, but snappy) to get that side to side walk the dog action.
+After a couple of hours surface ripping the Bullet Dog, I find the rhythm and touch (shorter, quieter, but snappy) to get that side to side walk the dog action.
 That is a good move to lure a missed hit fish back.
 It can be paced quicker to run inch or two below the surface or slower on the surface.
-I am thinking the Surface Ripping is actually the better retrieve in general.
+Tthe Surface Ripping seems the better retrieve in general.

 Walk the Dog is: a side to side darting action when a lure is fished with short, sharp rhythmic jerks.
 Flies are much lighter and depend on the water trapped inside them for the needed momentum.
-Casting lures do it easily by having the center of mass behind the fluid dynamic center of the sideways forces on streamlined shape moving at an angle of attack.
-The Bullet Dog uses these forces and also its shape feeds into the sideways curving paths it takes.
+Casting lures do it easily by having the center of mass behind the fluid dynamic center.
+(Where the sideways forces push on streamlined shape moving at an angle of attack.)
+The Bullet Dog uses these forces and its shape also feeds into the sideways curving path it takes.